 Moore landed on injured reserve in December with a Grade 2 MCL sprain and had yet to recover from the injury in late June.
 However, he appears fully healthy with training camp now underway.
 The 25-year-old should be competing for a role as a depth safety and special teams contributor, given the Texans' addition of Tyrann Mathieu in the offseason.

-Moore (knee) was diagnosed with a Grade 2 MCL sprain after exiting Monday's 34-6 loss to the Steelers, Aaron Wilson of the Houston Chronicle reports.
+Moore (knee) remains in recovery from a Grade 2 MCL sprain, John McClain of the Houston Chronicle reports.